 - The cultural add-ons can be hit-or-miss

 - Premium learning: subscription required after free trial is up.
-Not the case with DuoLingo
+Currently they offer 6-month subscriptions.

 DON’T JUST TAKE MY WORD ABOUT FRANTASTIQUE.